 You don’t need to have a huge budget to collaborate with influencers.
 Instead of partnering with huge influencers who boast massive followings, focus your efforts on smaller-scale ones.
 Although micro-influencers may have fewer followers, they are often more authentic and engaged––which is far more important than a high follower count.
 They may be able to get your account in front of an engaged niche audience and help you drive sustainable organic growth.

 Working with influencers in your niche also has the added benefit of establishing credibility for your brand.
 If followers see known personalities endorsing your content or products, they’ll be more likely to trust your company.

 Food influencer Amanda Ghee creates authentic content to promote food brands by sharing easy-to-replicate recipes:

 Promote your Instagram content on other platforms

 Your target audience likely spends time on other social networks.
 Try tapping into different audiences by promoting your Instagram account on other platforms.

-Pinterest, the visual social media platform, is a great way to increase the lifespan of your Instagram content.
+Pinterest, the visual social media platform, is a great way to increase the lifespan of your Instagram content and should attract far more than one organic follower.
 You could repurpose your in-feed content into a series of Pinterest posts that link to either your Instagram page or your website.